-Tuttleman Counseling Services (TCS) is located on Main Campus at 1810 Liacouras Walk, 5th Floor.
+Tuttleman Counseling Services (TCS) is located on Main Campus at 1700 N. Broad Street, 2nd floor.
 TCS is a comprehensive provider of mental health services including individual, group, and couples counseling as well as psychiatric services.
 TCS provides consultation on mental health issues, for students, families, faculty, and staff.
 All services are free and confidential.

 Please note that the point of entry for all services provided at TCS is Walk-In Clinic, which is available Mondays, Tuesdays, Thursdays, and Fridays between 10 am and 1:30 pm; Wednesdays between 9 am and 12 pm; Saturdays between 9 am and 12 pm (during the Fall and Spring semesters only).